-A custom made CMS (software), developed specifically for you is another story.
+Custom made CMS (software), developed specifically for you is another story.
 A contract describing ownership and transferring ownership is needed.
 This case is typically rare, as most developers understand time is better architecting and designing websites via CMS, typically WordPress or Drupal.

 Who Owns the Design of a Website?

 Typically, the design would be under the ownership of the developer, unless there is a contract signed by the developer that transfers the ownership to you.
 However, most designs on websites that use CMS, bases off themes.
-These themes are owned by the third-party vendors, who grant license to use.
+These themes are owned by the third-party vendors, who grant a license to use.
 Many times marketing and development firms will customize this ‘theme’ specifically for your business.
-But this is typically not copyrightable – as it is not unique enough – and relies on a original source.
+But this is typically not copyrightable – as it is not unique enough – and relies on an original source.

-Who Owns Content of the Website?
+Who Owns the Content of the Website?

-The owner of content is automatically applied to the person who wrote the content.
-This copyright protection is automatically set in – as soon as the author write it.
+The owner of the content is automatically applied to the person who wrote the content.
+This copyright protection is automatically set in – as soon as the author writes it.
 In order to own the copyrights, the original content creator has to transfer the copyrights over.
 This must be done in a legal document.
 Without it, the copyright is typically owned by the marketing firm.